2. How to promote positive menstrual health in schools

 Schools can facilitate positive menstrual health through normalising menstruation and promoting periods as part of healthy adolescent development.
-Schools may choose to involve their Student Representative Council in raising awareness of the Free Sanitary Pads and Tampons in all Government Schools initiative.
+Schools may choose to involve their student representative council in raising awareness of the Free Period Products in all Government Schools Initiative.

 Action: Adopt a whole-school-approach to normalising periods to remove the stigma associated with menstruation

-Myths related to sanitary items and menstruation can contribute to gender-based discrimination and can also reduce women’s access to education, jobs, and overall equality.
+Myths related to period products and menstruation can contribute to gender-based discrimination and can also reduce women’s access to education, jobs, and overall equality.

 Strategy 5: Provide parents/carers with information

-Action: Provide information to the broader school community about menstrual health and the Free Sanitary Pads and Tampons in all Government Schools initiative
+Action: Provide information to the broader school community about menstrual health and the Free Period Products in all Government Schools Initiative